For engineering teams

 In the retro

-A trend line per lens you can put on the wall — better or worse since last sprint, with receipts.
-Slop falling is a team win you can see.
-And every survey ships a changelog — CAI & per-lens deltas, findings closed vs opened, the features & fixes that landed by area — so the sprint retro writes itself.
+A trend line per lens, slop falling as a visible team win, and a changelog — deltas, findings closed vs opened, features & fixes by area.
+The sprint retro writes itself.

 Watched daily

-The security watch surfaces new CVEs, leaked secrets and score regressions the day they appear — between full scans.
+New CVEs, leaked secrets, score regressions — surfaced the day they appear, between full surveys.

 Before the big moments

-Scan on demand before a release, a handover or a due-diligence — the report is the evidence, the trend is the story.
+Scan on demand before a release, a hand-over, or due diligence — with the same rubric the standing cadence uses.

 Code composition